On the Convergence of Quasilinear Viscous Approximations with Degenerate Viscosity: Introduction

 Let $\Omega$ be a bounded domain in $\mathbb{R}^{d}$ with smooth boundary $\partial \Omega$.
 For $T >0$, denote $\Omega_{T}:= \Omega\times(0,T)$.
 We write the initial boundary value problem $\left(\mbox{IBVP}\right)$ for scalar conservation laws given by

 where $f=(f_{1},f_{2},\cdots,f_{d})$ is the flux function and $u_{0}$ is the initial condition.\\ Consider the IBVP for the generalized viscosity problem

 indexed by $\varepsilon>0$.
 The problem of the form \eqref{De.regularized.IBVP.a} is posed in \cite{MR2150387}.
-The aim of this article is to prove that the {\it a.e.} limit of sequence of solutions $\left(u^{\varepsilon}\right)$ to \eqref{De.regularized.IBVP}(called quasilinear viscous approximations) is the unique entropy solution for IBVP \eqref{ivp.cl} in the sense of Otto \cite{MR1387428}. \\ The equation of the form \eqref{De.regularized.IBVP.a} appears in many physical systems.
-For instances, it appears in viscous shallow water problem \cite{GQCHEN} and in the equations of gas dynamics for viscous, heat conducting fluid in eulerian coordinates \cite{JSmoller}.
-Apart from above mentioned physical systems, the equation of the form \eqref{De.regularized.IBVP.a} is very important in the study of numerical analysis.
-Kurganov and Liu \cite{AKurganov} proposed a finite volume method for solving general multidimentional system of conservation laws.
-In which they introduce an adaptive way of adding viscosity in the shock region.
-As a result the scheme captures numerically stable solution of hyperbolic conservation laws.
-The coefficient of the added numerical viscosity appears as a function of the solution and hence the convergence of the scheme to the entropy solution is similar to the problem considered in this article.
-Mishra and Spinolo \cite{SMishra} have designed schemes for systems in one space dimension that incorporate the explicit information about the underlying viscous operators.
-Consequently, these schemes approximate the viscosity solution of conservation laws.\\ \\ We now give Hypothesis on $f$, $u_{0}$, $B$. \\ {\bf Hypothesis G} \begin{enumerate} \item[(a)] Let $f\in \left(C^{2}(\mathbb{R})\right)^d$, $f^\prime\in \left(L^\infty(\mathbb{R})\right)^d$, and denote
+The aim of this article is to prove that the {\it a.e.} limit of sequence of solutions $\left(u^{\varepsilon}\right)$ to \eqref{De.regularized.IBVP}(called quasilinear viscous approximations) is the unique entropy solution for IBVP \eqref{ivp.cl} in the sense of Otto \cite{MR1387428}. \\ The equation of the form \eqref{De.regularized.IBVP.a} appears in viscous shallow water problem \cite{GQCHEN} and in the equations of gas dynamics for viscous, heat conducting fluid in eulerian coordinates \cite{JSmoller}.
+The equation of the form \eqref{De.regularized.IBVP.a} is also very important in the study of numerical analysis.
+Kurganov and Liu \cite{AKurganov} proposed a finite volume method by introducing an adaptive way of adding viscosity in the shock region for solving general multidimentional system of conservation laws.
+Their scheme captures numerically stable solution of hyperbolic conservation laws.
+The coefficient of the added numerical viscosity appears as a function of the solution and therefore the convergence of the scheme to the entropy solution is similar to the problem considered in this article.
+Mishra and Spinolo \cite{SMishra} have designed schemes by incorporating the explicit information about the underlying viscous operators for systems in one space dimension.
+As a consequence, these schemes approximate the viscosity solution of conservation laws.\\ \\ We now give Hypothesis on $f$, $u_{0}$, $B$. \\ {\bf Hypothesis G} \begin{enumerate} \item[(a)] Let $f\in \left(C^{2}(\mathbb{R})\right)^d$, $f^\prime\in \left(L^\infty(\mathbb{R})\right)^d$, and denote

 \item[(b)] Let $B\in C^1(\mathbb{R})\cap L^\infty(\mathbb{R})$, and $B\geq 0$. \item[(c)] Let $u_{0}$ be in $ L^{\infty}(\Omega)$.
 There exists a sequence $\left(u_{0\varepsilon}\right)\in\mathcal{D}(\Omega)$ and a constant $A>0$ such that $\|u_{0\varepsilon}\|\leq A$.
 Denote $I:=[-A, A]$. \item[(d)] Let $1<p\leq 2$ and $p^{\prime}>1$ be such that $\frac{1}{p}+\frac{1}{p^{\prime}}=1$.
 Let $\psi\in L^{p^{\prime}}\left(\mathbb{R}\right)$ having essential compact support.
 Let $f$ satisfy the following